National Safeguarding Policy and Practice Guidance

 Quick links

-This e-manual (click here) constitutes the House of Bishops Safeguarding Guidance.
-Each specific piece of guidance comprises a Chapter of the e-manual.
+This e-manual (click here) contains the House of Bishops’ Safeguarding Guidance and Safeguarding Code of Practice.
+Each specific piece of Guidance / Code comprises a Chapter of the e-manual.

 Policy Statements